The extra costs of buying a home and how to minimise them

 Other government fees

 Depending on the type of buyer you are and the type of property you’re buying, other government fees may apply.
-See our government fees calculator to find out what you might have to pay.
+See our upfront costs calculator to find out what you might have to pay.

 At the outset, it’s worth planning for the cost of legal/conveyancing fees.
 The cost will likely depend on the complexity of the transaction and the time involved, but would normally be around $1,500.
 It’s a good idea to shop around and ask for quotes from a number of providers before committing to one.